bpalowski/movie/README.md

-# Epicodus Week 4 Day 1 Address Book Project
+# Epicodus Week 4 Day 2 Movie Ticket Project

 ## Author

-Steven Colburn
+Marie Dillard
 Brian Palowski
 ## Project Name

-Address Book
+Movie Ticket

 ## Created

-06/11/2018
+06/12/2018

 ## About

-Follow along with this weekend's homework to create an address book application using constructors and prototypes.
+Follow along with this weekend's homework to create a movie ticket application using constructors and prototypes.

 ## Specifications Outline: